How To Crochet The Spider Stitch

 Repeat row 2 until you have the number of rows that you need for your project.
 Then you can cut off, weave in your ends and admire your lovely handy work.

 You can find more free crochet stitch guides here in Froggity Frog’s stitch vault.
 Come on over to our Facebook group – Froggity Frog’s Ribbit And Stitch and show us what you made with the Spider stitch.
-I’d love to see what you created.
+I’d love to see what you created with this crochet stitch.

 0 Comments